theprivateer/blog/content/slashes/blogroll.md

 ---
 title: "Blogroll"
-modified: 2024-12-23T06:14:41
+modified: 2024-12-23T06:46:03
 ---

-I subscribe to the RSS feeds for _a lot_ of different blogs.
+I subscribe to the RSS feeds for a lot of different blogs.
 Some I only glance at when updated, some I consistently read every single post - others I can't even remember why I subscribed to them.
-Rather than list out the ever-changing list in full this is the curated highlights (and what makes them stand out).
-You can download the full OPML export of my subscriptions [here](/blogroll.opml).
+You can download the (current) full OPML export of my subscriptions [here](/blogroll.opml), but below is a curated list of the highlights.

 ## Daring Fireball
 <https://daringfireball.net>